tadeuszwojcik/angular-once/README.md

 ## Why?

-AngularJS is a great framework with many superb features, but when is used to display large amount of data it can become quite slow due to it's binding mechanism.
+AngularJS is a great framework with many superb features, but when is used to display large amount of data, it can become quite slow due to it's binding mechanism.

 When you bind data via `{{ }}` or `ng-bind` directives, angular sets up `watch` under the cover which is being executed every time angular event loop triggers (for example after `$http` request, or keypress).